 Mark Hubenette (8/11/71-6/29/19)

-While growing up in Kenwood, CA with cystic fibrosis, Mark wore cowboy boots and dreamed of the open range.
-Until his studies at Sacramento State were interrupted with a gift of new lungs on 10/26/97, Mark’s body ran a marathon every day to survive.
+Growing up in Kenwood, CA with cystic fibrosis, Mark wore cowboy boots and dreamed of the open range.
+His studies at Sacramento State were interrupted with a gift of new lungs on 10/26/97.
 With more oxygen in his blood, Mark completed school, worked as a park ranger, FEMA inspector and in Sonoma Search and Rescue.
 With his wife Kimberly, Mark camped, rode motorcycles through the desert, traveled and worked on his 1967 Bronco.
 With support of Mark’s family and friends, Sonoma Rotary runners will dedicate their GGR adventure to Mark.

-Ken Van Oeveren’s Body Runs a Marathon Daily to Survive.
+Ken Van Oeveren’s Body Ran a Marathon Daily to Survive

+until he received a kidney on 1/25/19 after a 5 year wait.
 After working as a nuclear power plant engineer in Florida for 20 years, Ken (born 5/4/47 in Cleveland, Ohio), worked in San Francisco for Ventex.
-When arthritis medications damaged his organs in 2014, Ken needed a new kidney.
-After helping others for 50 years as a firefighter, Ken will greet runners at the Dry Creek Lokoya Fire Station (GGR exchange 3).
-Santa Clara firefighters on Duct Tape & WD (23 year team) and Alameda County firefighters dedicate their runs to Ken.
-Contact Ken at email@example.com to offer support or a kidney.
+Although arthritis medications damaged his organs, Ken continued his 50-year career as a firefighter helping others.
+Ken will greet runners at the Dry Creek Lokoya Fire Station (GGR exchange 3) in Napa.
+California firefighters run to celebrate Ken’s new arrival.

 Justin Joseph (JJ) Yu (4/18/95 – 3/21/17)

 Although JJ had four heart surgeries before he was six for Tetralogy of Fallot, he fought crime as batman, played piano/guitar and sang in the choir at Foothill High (Pleasanton, CA).
 At fourteen, JJ was evaluated for a heart transplant, but never slowed publishing nine apps on the Apple App store.
 After a Babson College accounting degree, JJ was offered a position at Price Waterhouse.
 While in Shanghai for his last semester, JJ became ill with a virus.
 After returning home for a heart catheterization, JJ passed from respiratory/heart failure.
-To celebrate JJ, his family will run on team This Side Up Foundation.
+JJ’s family celebrates his life through the GGR.